About insect bites and insect stings

 - Swelling

-If you think your child has a spider bite, you should take your child to the GP if they:
+If you think it was another kind of spider, you should take your child to the GP if they:

 - get blistering, widespread hives or ulcers